-- Use the full labeled rate of all herbicides that are applied. - If and when GR weeds escape control with preemergence residual herbicides, use timely applications of postemergence herbicides that have an MOA different from that of glyphosate. - Add a herbicide with in-crop residual activity in combination with postemergence contact herbicide applications in cases where multiple flushes of weeds are expected. - Overlap residual herbicides from burndown to canopy-closure applications to ensure minimum escapes during the growing season. - Use fall weed control measures such as residual herbicides to provide an edge going into the following growing season. - Rotate herbicide MOA's in postemergence applications.
-Use tank-mixes to facilitate this activity.
-When tank-mixing herbicides with glyphosate to control GR weeds, it is important that the non-glyphosate herbicide is added at a rate that will control the targeted weed alone or in the absence of glyphosate.
-Otherwise, the GR weed will not be killed and will continue to live and reproduce. - Each acre should get a minimum of two MOA's that are effective for control of targeted weeds.
+- weeds should have a high priority to encourage the continuation of land stewardship. - Use the full labeled rate of all herbicides that are applied. - If and when GR weeds escape control with PRE residual herbicides, use timely applications of POST herbicides that have an MOA different from that of glyphosate. - Add a herbicide with in-crop residual activity in combination with POST contact herbicide applications in cases where multiple flushes of weeds are expected. - Overlap residual herbicides from burndown to canopy-closure applications to ensure minimum escapes during the growing season. - Use fall weed control measures such as residual herbicides to provide an edge going into the following growing season. - Rotate herbicide MOA's in POST applications.
+Use tank-mixes or premixes to facilitate this activity. - When tank-mixing herbicides with glyphosate to control GR weeds, it is important that the non-glyphosate herbicide is added at a rate that will control the targeted weed alone or in the absence of glyphosate.
+Otherwise, the GR weed will not be killed and will continue to live and reproduce. - Each acre should get a minimum of two herbicide MOA's that are effective for control of targeted weeds.
 If GR weeds are present, growers should use two MOA's in addition to that of glyphosate. - Rotate herbicides with different MOA's yearly.
-Simply rotating herbicides that have the same MOA will only delay the inevitable occurrence of HR weeds.
+Simply rotating herbicides that have the same MOA will only delay the inevitable occurrence of HR weeds. - If there are no HR weeds in a field, it is still very important to rotate herbicides with different MOA's to prevent or delay the

-- If there are no HR weeds in a field, it is still very important to rotate herbicides with different MOA's to prevent or delay the establishment of HR weeds.
-If weed species' resistance to glyphosate is not documented in a particular field or fields, then using glyphosate is a viable option when used in rotation with other herbicide(s) with a different MOA.
-In fact, glyphosate used in rotation is an excellent resistance management option if there is no documented GR. - Crop rotation offers opportunity for herbicide MOA rotation to prevent or delay development of HR weeds.
+- establishment of HR weeds. - If weed species' resistance to glyphosate is not documented in a particular field or fields, then using glyphosate is a viable option when used in rotation with other herbicide(s) with a different MOA.
+In fact, glyphosate used in rotation is an excellent resistance management option if there are no documented GR weeds. - Crop rotation offers opportunity for herbicide MOA rotation to prevent or delay development of HR weeds.
 Crop rotation will determine the frequency and type of herbicide that is applied, and is a major factor in the selection of non-chemical weed control options.
 The principle of crop rotation as a resistance management tool is that different crops will allow rotation of herbicides that have different MOA's.